We are following all CDC recommendations, ask your doula more about her safety measures.

 In order to obtain the IBCLC credential, a candidate must complete educational requirements in the Health Sciences, Human Lactation, and Breastfeeding.
 These courses include Anatomy and Physiology, Psychology, Sociology, Nutrition, Infant and Child Development, and Introduction to Research to name a few.
 In addition to the educational requirements, candidates are expected to accrue a minimum of 1000 clinical hours where they are directly supervised by experienced IBCLC’s.
 Upon completion of their education and clinical experience, they must pass the IBCLC exam set by the International Board of Lactation Consultant Examiners (IBLCE).
 Most New York State health insurance companies will reimburse for lactation consultations.

-Lactation consultations can be virtual or in-person.
+Lactation consultations can be virtual, in-office or in-person.

 March 25, 2019